stevearrants/stevearrants.github.io/_posts/2026-02-10-virtual-interviews.md

 * **Never interrupt because of lag:** Video calls often have a slight audio delay.
 Leave an extra beat of silence after the interviewer finishes speaking before you begin.
 Talking over people is distracting and frustrating in a virtual setting.
 * **Never use two screens poorly:** It’s obvious when you read notes off a second monitor; your eyes dart back and forth constantly.
 It’s okay to refer to notes occasionally, but keep your focus on the camera.
 * **Never badmouth previous tools or teams:** Tech writers often inherit messy legacy documentation.
 Describe past messes neutrally as "challenges" or "opportunities for optimization," not as disasters created by incompetent predecessors.
 Your answer tells interviewers how you deal with challenges.
 Believe me, they know the issues and may be looking for you to help.
-Badmouthing people they've never met isn't going to score you a followup interview.
+Badmouthing people they've never met isn't going to score you a follow-up interview.

 ### The Wrap-Up and Follow-Through